well300/WahGPT-Bot/README.md

-# WahGPT - WhatsApp Chatbot with GPT Integration
+# WahGPT - WhatsApp Chatbot with GPT4 Api Integration

-WahGPT is a WhatsApp chatbot built using the `whatsapp-web.js` library, allowing users to interact with an intelligent chatbot powered by GPT (ChatGPT) and create DALL·E-generated images.
+WahGPT is a WhatsApp chatbot built using the `Baileys` library, allowing users to interact with an intelligent chatbot powered by GPT (ChatGPT4).
 This README provides a comprehensive explanation of the code structure and functionality.

 ## Features

-- **WhatsApp Integration:** Utilizes `whatsapp-web.js` to connect to the WhatsApp Web platform, enabling the bot to send and receive messages.
+- **WhatsApp Integration:** Utilizes `Baileys` to connect to the WhatsApp Web platform, enabling the bot to send and receive messages.
 - **GPT Integration:** Communicates with the ChatGPT API to generate responses based on user input.
-- **DALL·E Integration:** Generates images using the DALL·E API in response to specific commands.

 ## Getting Started